orionrobots/orionrobots.github.io/wiki/artificial_intelligence.md

 </p>
 <p>Many people associate intelligence with talking and communication - which are important aspects of living in a world with other intelligences(be they AI or human).
 To test the level of a robot or computer intelligence Alan Turing envisioned the Turing Test where a judge chats with either a human or AI through an abstracted interface.
 If the judge can be fooled consistently by the AI then it is said to have passed.
 Amusingly - there are humans who probably would fail! ;-P
 </p>
-<p>An early and infamous attempt at a program designed to pass the Turing Test was made by an AI named <a class="wiki" href="/wiki/eliza.html" title="Eliza">Eliza</a>.
+<p>An early and infamous attempt at a program designed to pass the Turing Test was made by an AI named <a href="/wiki/eliza.html" title="Eliza">Eliza</a>.
 </p>
 <h1  id="Common_AI_Techniques:">Common AI Techniques:</h1>
 <p>